 Adding in some simple rigour tests into how you work with your ideas is one of the parts of honing prizewinning ideas that people avoid because it feels like too much hard work.

-Actively exploring if your idea was already done, or if actually your idea comes from a memory or association with something that has been done or is around you in different media is often regarded as “poking holes in the idea” or “being too negative about the idea”.
+Actively exploring if your idea was already done, or if actually, your idea comes from memory or association with something that has been done or is around you in different media is often regarded as “poking holes in the idea” or “being too negative about the idea”.

 Actively increasing your awareness about where your idea really comes from sets you up with so much more critical insight that you can use to make sure your idea grows into something bigger and more robust, and even with your own unique original flourish on tip of it.

 This can feel a little bit scary at first, but I promise you when you get used to running ideas through this exercise it becomes really exciting, almost addictive.
 I show you exactly how you do this in my How To Sex Up Your Creativity Playbook.

 Get to work on your creativity with each of these steps broken down into a fun playbook that you can use over and over on all of your Creative pursuits and projects.

 Just like how we keep recipes for amazing dinners and cocktails in books in our homes,

 and on a random note,

 or written on the back of an old envelope...

 Take a prompt from me today to begin getting serious about the way you store your ideas.